klaferr/PHYS410/README.md

 # PHYS410
-Group: Claire Hinrichs, Kris Laferriere, Matt Wilkin (I love how this is alphabetical for first and last names) Last updated: 10/23/19
+Group: Claire Hinrichs, Kris Laferriere, Matt Wilkin (I love how this is alphabetical for first and last names) Last updated: 12/9/2019
-Project Title: TBA
+Project Title: Investigation of Dynamics of Protoplanetary Disks

-This is the go to place for all the code relating to our 410 project.
+To produce the data file, run make_data.py
-Please!!
-Version!!
-Control!!
-This is in case we break it down the line!
+To run the N-body code, run the nbody_final.py ( Please be aware of the number of outputs) Both of these require python 3.7

-Also, comment your codes however, I will be doing the full work through of commenting it for the final producable.
+Thank you!